MediaComem/comem-archioweb/exercises/rest.md

 # REST exercises

-The goal of these exercises is for you to use HTTP endpoints and determine what is "not REST" about them, or what could otherwise be improved.
+The goal of these exercises is for you to use a number of provided HTTP endpoints and determine what is "not REST" about them, or what could otherwise be improved.
 You can use [Postman](https://www.postman.com/downloads/) (or your favorite HTTP client) to make the requests.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->